+State Fiscal Year (SFY) SFY 2023 SFY 2024

+2022

-State Fiscal Year (SFY) 2022 SFY 2023 SFY 2024 of Mandated Reporter Portal Reports 5397 9572 491 (and counting)
+of Mandated Reporter 5397 9572 491 (and counting)

+Portal Reports , , ,

-- Hiring update - o In January 2023 there were 33 hotline specialists available to take 50,452 minutes per week available to take calls. - Presently there are 45 specialists and growing, 64,453 minutes available per week to take calls. - Still have five vacancies (2 full time contractors and 3 part time employees) This would help the team gain 5,805 minutes per week (over 70,000 available minutes total per week). - Current need: 9,742 minutes/week (6 full time employees) to ensure proper coverage for localities who have staffing issues or who forward calls on holiday - Training and retention update: - Developing training curriculum - Revamping the training curriculum to include better practices on how to improve adult learning. - Working on a train-the-trainer session for the supervisor team to help them gain more tools in training and adult education. - Improving onboarding process. - Spending more time with new employees to ensure they know how to use the technology and feel comfortable with their tasks.
+- Hiring update - In January 2023 there were 33 hotline specialists available to take 50,452 minutes per week in calls - Presently there are 45 specialists and growing, 64,453 minutes available per week to take calls. - Still have five vacancies (2 full time contractors and 3 part time employees) This would help the team gain 5,805 minutes per week (over 70,000 available minutes total per week). - Current need: 9,742 minutes/week (6 full time employees) to ensure proper coverage for localities who have staffing issues or who forward calls on holidays. - Training and retention update: - Developing training curriculum - Revamping the training curriculum to include better practices on how to improve adult learning. - Working on a train-the-trainer session for the supervisory team to help them gain more tools in training and adult education. - Improving onboarding process. - Spending more time with new employees to ensure they know how to use the technology and feel comfortable with their tasks.